-The most recent open enrollment period was from November 15, 2014 thru February 15, 2015.
-If you missed this period, it is more difficult to buy coverage until October 15, 2015, when the next open enrollment period begins.
+The most recent open enrollment period was from November 1, 2019 through December 15, 2019.
+If you missed this period, it is difficult to buy coverage until October 15, 2020, when the next open enrollment period begins.

 However, there are a handful of special circumstances and life events that could qualify you for a special enrollment period which begins 60 days before the trigger event lasts 60 days after the trigger event date.
 The most common “qualifying events” or “trigger events” include:

 - You or a dependent lose job-based coverage

 - You get married, have a baby, or adopt

 - Your income changes significantly, making you newly eligible (or ineligible) for subsidies

 - You permanently move out of state and gain access to new plans